…..explains why Nigeria is in a mess

-In a move reminiscent of US President John F. Kennedy’s inaugural speech in 1961, in which he said: ‘ask not what your country can do for you; ask what you can do for your country’, President Muhammadu Buhari has told Nigerians that change they seek begins with them.
+In a move reminiscent of US President, John F Kennedy’s inaugural speech in 1961,which he said ask not what your country can do for you–ask what you can do for your country, President Muhammadu Buhari has tasked Nigerians that change begins with them.

-Speaking during the launch of the National Re-orientation Campaign at the Presidential Villa yesterday, President Buhari said Nigerians need to change their ways before the much needed change agenda becomes a reality.
+Speaking during the launch of the National re-orientation campaign at the Presidential Villa on Thursday, President Buhari said Nigerians need to change their ways before the much needed change agenda becomes a reality.

-The president lamented that the value system had been badly eroded over the years and the resultant effect of this derailment in the value system is being felt in the social, political and economic spheres.
+The President lamented that that our value system has been badly eroded over the years adding that the resultant effect of this derailment in our value system is being felt in the social, political and economic sphere.

-“The resultant effect of this derailment in our value system is being felt in the social, political and economic spheres.
-It is the reason that some youths will take to cultism and brigandage instead of studying hard or engaging in decent living.”
+“The resultant effect of this derailment in our value system is being felt in the social, political and economic sphere.
+It is the reason that some youths will take to cultism and brigandage instead of studying hard or engaging in decent living;

-Buhari added that it is for the reason that some elements will break pipelines and other oil facilities, thus robbing the nation of the much-needed resources.
+Buhari explained that it is the reason that some elements will break pipelines and other oil facilities, thus robbing the nation of much-needed resources.

-The president further asserted that Nigeria is today passing through a challenging moment where hardly anything works in a normal manner, with many attributing this phenomenon to the erosion of the country’s core values over the years.
+He further stated that Nigeria today is passing through a challenging moment where hardly anything works in a normal manner as many have attributed this phenomenon to the total breakdown of our core values over the years.

-Buhari remarked that Nigerians must resist the temptation to fall back on the same partisanship, pettiness and immaturity that had poisoned the country for so long.
+Buhari remarked that Nigerians must resist the temptation to fall back on the same partisanship, pettiness and immaturity that have poisoned the country for so long.

-“Let us summon a new spirit of responsibility, the spirit of service, of patriotism and sacrifice.
-Let us all resolve to pitch in and work hard and look after, not only ourselves but one another, What the current problem has taught us is that we cannot have a thriving army of rent seekers and vested interests while the majority suffers.
+“Let us summon a new spirit of responsibility, spirit of service, of patriotism and sacrifice, Let us all resolve to pitch in and work hard and look after, not only ourselves but one another, What the current problem has taught us is that we cannot have a thriving army of rent seekers and vested interests, while the majority suffers.